 PTSD on the Open Road

-Following a brief quote from the Maddog blog regarding the potential effects of witnessing or being involved in a serious trucking accident, the article in The Atlantic opens with a striking statistic — based on data from Federal Motor Carrier Safety Administration (FMCSA), one in three truckers will be involved in a serious crash or accident at some point during their career.
+Following a brief quote from the Maddog blog regarding the potential effects of witnessing or being involved in a trucking accident, the article in The Atlantic opens with a striking statistic — based on data from Federal Motor Carrier Safety Administration (FMCSA), one in three truckers that will be in a crash or accident during their career.
 This equates to more than one million Americans experiencing a traumatic and potentially deadly event during their career.
 This is reflected in Bureau of Labor Statistics reports of one of the “highest rates of injuries and illnesses of all occupations” for heavy and tractor-trailer truck drivers.